-a) intends to and will provide constitutionally adequate health care to the inmateclass members while they are housed in the Transferee Facilities;
+a) Intends to and will provide constitutionally adequate health care to the inmateclass members while they are housed in the Transferee Facilities;

-- b) is a "person in concert and participation with" the CDCR within the meaning of, and subject to, paragraph VI.A. of the February 14 Order, and has been provided with a copy of the February 14 Order; and - c) will cooperate fully with the Receiver and will provide the Receiver access to the Transferee Facilities and to documents, personnel and inmate-class members in the Transferee Facilities to the same extent as the Receiver is provided access to CDCR facilities, personnel and prisoners pursuant to paragraph II.E. of the February 14 Order provided, however, the Receiver's access to documents and personnel pursuant to this Section shall relate only to such documents and personnel as are directly related to the delivery of medical care to California inmates in the Transferee Facilities and shall not include information related to other jurisdiction's inmates or facility information unrelated to the provision of medical care to California inmates. - 4.03.6 The parties hereto acknowledge and expressly agree that with respect to the provisions of section 4.03 and all subsections of said section, the Receiver is a third party beneficiary of this Agreement and hereby consent to the jurisdiction of the United States District Court for the Northern District of California with respect to any action or proceeding brought by the Receiver to enforce the provisions of such sections. - 4.03.7 The parties agree that in the even a court appearance is required before the Honorable Thelton Henderson in San Francisco, California by employees of CONTRACTOR that the expenses incurred by CONTRACTOR in making the employees available for said hearing shall be reimbursed to CONTRACTOR by CDCR.
+- b) Is a "person in concert and participation with" the CDCR within the meaning of, and subject to, paragraph VI.A. of the February 14 Order, and has been provided with a copy of the February 14 Order; and - c) Will cooperate fully with the Receiver and will provide the Receiver access to the Transferee Facilities and to documents, personnel and inmate-class members in the Transferee Facilities to the same extent as the Receiver is provided access to CDCR facilities, personnel and prisoners pursuant to paragraph II.E. of the February 14 Order. - 4.03.6 The parties hereto acknowledge and expressly agree that with respect to the provisions of section 4.03 and all subsections of said section, the Receiver is a third party beneficiary of this Agreement and hereby consent to the jurisdiction of the United States District Court for the Northern District of California with respect to any action or proceeding brought by the Receiver to enforce the provisions of such sections. - 4.03.7 The parties agree that in the event a court appearance is required before the Honorable Thelton Henderson in San Francisco, California by employees of CONTRACTOR that the expenses incurred by CONTRACTOR in making the employees available for said hearing shall be reimbursed to CONTRACTOR by CDCR.
 Reimbursement shall include costs of transportation as well as salary costs, accelerated by 26% to cover fringe benefit.
 Should the court impose monetary sanctions against CONTACTOR CDCR and CONTRACTOR agree to evaluate the circumstances leading to the imposition of said sanctions and in the event it is determined that CONTRACTOR had performed within the scope and requirements of this Agreement and that sanctions were issued in spite thereof, CDCR shall agree to reimburse CONTRACTOR for any sanctions imposed.
-Should CDCR not agree that CONTRACTOR'S performance, which resulted in sanctions was consistent with the obligations imposed under this contract CDCR may refuse to reimburse CONTRACTOR for the sanctions imposed.
+Should CDCR not agree that CONTRACTOR's performance, which resulted in sanctions, was consistent with the obligations imposed under this contract CDCR may refuse to reimburse CONTRACTOR for the sanctions imposed.
 In such event CONTRACTOR may seek a judicial determination of the obligation for the payment of sanctions pursuant to the provisions set forth in this paragraph.